Transfer & Visiting Students

 If admitted, transfer candidates are required to submit a $500 deposit.
 Admitted students can check their applicant status online for more information.

 Questions on these policies can be addressed to the Office of Admissions at 315.443.1962 or the Office of Student Life at 315.443.1146.

 Students from other ABA or AALS approved law schools may be permitted to complete their third year as a visiting student at Syracuse University College of Law.Application requirements for visiting student applicants:

-For applicants who have been academically disqualified or dismissed from Syracuse Law, applicants cannot apply as a first year law student until 1 year from the date of disqualification has passed.
+For applicants who have been academically disqualified or dismissed from another law school, applicants cannot apply as a first year law student until two years from the date of disqualification has passed.